Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 #### Create Agent with Bing Grounding

-To enable your Agent to perform search through Bing search API, you use `createConnectionTool()` along with a connection.
+To enable your Agent to perform search through Bing search API, you use `ToolUtility.createConnectionTool()` along with a connection.

 Here is an example: